GoldingAustin/store-xstate/packages/legend-xstate/core/README.md

 ## legend-xstate/react (Legend-State + XState)

 `legend-xstate/react` Exports optimized versions of `useMachine` and `useActor` that only rerender when absolutely necessary.
-Component don't rerender on any context changes, they only rerender the `state.value` changes so `state.can`, `state.matches`, `state.hasTags`, etc. are run accordingly.
+Components using machines/actors have the same fine-grained reactivity from as you'd expect with `Legend-State`, a Component only rerenders when the `state.value` changes; `state.can`, `state.matches`, `state.hasTags`, etc. are run accordingly.
+You can still use `useMachine` and `useActor` from `@xstate/react` but will lose out on more optimized component rerenders without manual memoization.

-It's important to wrap your components in `legendapp/state`'s `observer` wrapper.
+It's important to wrap your components in `@legendapp/state`'s `observer` wrapper.

 The tests for `useMachine` and `useActor` are all ported from `@xstate/react` (thanks `@xstate/react` team :))